 A number of processes must occur in order for an applicant to become an IPGA-endorsed guide.

 a.
-Submit an application to the Assessment and Registration Board (ARB), including:
+Submit an application to the Assessment and Registration Committee, including:

 b.
-Application assessed and approved by three members of ARB and two members of either the remaining BD or SPB.
+Application assessed and approved by three members of ARC and two members of either the remaining BD or SPC.

 c.
 Application reviewed by Board of Directors